-- The protection tunnel is built to cover only a segment of the primary LSP.

-- Again, it requires the pre-establishment of the backup LSP.
-Reason?

-- Backup LSP is routed around a failed link or node, and the primary LSPs that would have gone through that failed link or node are instead encapsulated in the backup LSP (using label stacking).

-- What is label stacking?
-What feature does label stacking support?

-- Better than 1+1 path protection in terms of resource utilization and scalability, i.e., a single backup LSP can protect N primary LSPs.

-- Some terms for local protection:

-- ✓ PLR: Point of Local Repair

-- ✓ MP: Merge Point

-- ✓ NHop: Next-hop router

-- ✓ NNHop: Next-next hop router
+- The protection tunnel is built to cover only a segment of the primary LSP. - Again, it requires the pre-establishment of the backup LSP.
+Reason? - Backup LSP is routed around a failed link or node. - Relationship between the primary and backup LSPs? - The primary LSPs that would have gone through that failed link or node are instead encapsulated in the backup LSP (using label stacking). - What is label stacking?
+What feature does label stacking support? - Better than 1+1 path protection in terms of resource utilization and scalability, i.e., a single backup LSP can protect N primary LSPs. - Some terms for local protection: - PLR: Point of Local Repair - ✓ MP: Merge Point - NHop: Next-hop router - NNHop: Next-next hop router - Example

-- Example